 Another way to look at it is like this:

 When humans weren’t capable of thinking very well, we suffered a lot more.
 But as our thinking abilities have grown, our suffering has decreased.
 Stephen Pinker is one of many thinkers who have demonstrated the validity of this point in books like Enlightenment Now.

 But we’re still just scratching the surface.
 Let’s look at some more reasons:

 One: Understanding Probability & Likelihood

 A lot of human history has involved guessing.
-People literally had know way of knowing what the weather would be like tomorrow, let alone make predictions about the stock market that could make them rich.
+People literally had no way of knowing what the weather would be like tomorrow, let alone making predictions about the stock market that could potentially make them rich.

 In today’s world, we learn to think probabilistically from a very young age.
 It’s a common part of mental strength that helps us avoid leading ourselves into traps.